-If the data disk is mounted, you can skip this step.
+If a data disk has been mounted, skip this step.

-To perform read and write operations on the data disk as you do on a Windows data disk, back up the files you need and then re-format the disk into a standard type supported by Windows operating system.
-For more information, please see Data Disk Partitioning and Formatting on Windows System .
+Note that the Linux data disk is read-only at this time.
+To perform read and write operations on the data disk as you do on a Windows data disk, back up your needed files and re-format the disk into a standard Windows-supported file system.
+For more information, please see Data Disk Partition and Formatting of Windows CVMs.

-/root/mnt Within Directory, right-click the file you want to copy, select [Save], and save the file.
+/root/mntdirectory, right-click the file you want to copy, and select Save as shown below: